LED Lighting Upgrades:

 When using prevailing wage, the deduction ranges from $2.50 to $5.00 per square foot.

 2 – Abandonment (Disposition)

 Interior Lighting: Write off the remaining depreciation of the obsolete lighting being removed.
 Most interior lighting is classified as a 39-year depreciation recovery asset and in most cases the lighting being removed is not fully depreciated.
 Therefore, the IRS allows the owner of the lighting (building owner or tenant) to write-off the remaining depreciation when they retire or abandon the lighting.
 This is called partial asset disposition.

 Exterior Lighting: The same rules apply to exterior lighting, however, until a few years ago exterior lighting was classified as a 15-year asset and is now classified as a 5-year asset.
 We find that most exterior lighting is trapped in the 39-year recovery because when a building is acquired there usually is not enough detail to segregate the exact depreciable value of the exterior lighting.

 3 – Bonus Depreciation and QIP (Qualified Improvement Property)

-Bonus depreciation was set at 100% under the TCJA effective 2018 and applied to all building assets classified as a 15 year or less depreciable asset.
-There is a provision that allows the reclassification of 39-year assets to 15-year if that asset meets the QIP requirements.
-In almost every case LED Lighting will meet QIP and therefore be allowed to be reclassified as a 15-year building asset and qualify for 100% bonus.
+Bonus depreciation was set at 100% under the TCJA effective 2018 and applied to all building assets classified as a 20 year or less depreciable asset.
+Effective 2023, bonus depreciation is adjusted to 80%.
+LED Lighting can be reclassified from 39-year to 15-year assets, if it meets QIP requirements.
+In almost every case LED Lighting will qualify for 80% bonus.

-TaxCentric Lighting offers custom QIP documentation to certify your upgrade as eligible for 100% bonus in the current year.
+TaxCentric Lighting offers custom QIP documentation to certify your upgrade as eligible for bonus.

 4 – Accelerated Depreciation